The world of translation is vast. There are thousands of language service providers around the world and far more linguists.

-This is how many are estimated in the world currently (source: Translators Association of China (TAC).
+This is how many are an estimated 640,000 translators in the world currently (source: Translators Association of China).

-25% of these are currently working as freelancers.
+Most work for language service providers but around 25% are currently working as freelancers.

-Ziad Fazah.
-The Guinness World Record holder for speaking the most number of languages goes to this Liberian-born Lebanese polyglot.
-Fazah claims to be able to read and speak 58 languages including Arabic, Polish, Thai, Urdu, Norwegian, and many more.
-While Fazah has proven his abilities to achieve the record there have been some questions marks.
-Most notably an appearance on a Chilean TV program, where he failed to understand beginner-level phrases in Finnish, Russian, Chinese, Persian, Hindi, and Greek, all of which he claims to be fluent in.
+While Fazah has proven his abilities to achieve the record, there have been some questions raised.
+This was most notable during an appearance on Chilean TV, where he failed to understand beginner-level phrases in Finnish, Russian, Chinese, Persian, Hindi and Greek.
+Even so, he claims to be fluent in each of these!

 A number of factors influence the cost of a translation.
 Supply and demand obviously is the most important factor impacting cost.
 A translator’s origin (and current location) can also make a difference.
 Translators based in countries with a high cost of living have to charge more for their services in order to sustain their career.
 Using the US as an example, according to Slator.com, the priciest language pairs in the USA are English to Japanese and English to Korean with the average price reaching $0.57 per word.

 While you would expect a site such as Wikipedia, Google or Apple to take this title, the most translated website in the world goes to Jehovah’s Witnesses (jw.org).
 The religious group’s website has over list 900 language options!

 Jehovah’s Witnesses will immediately begin translating each of their resources into every language upon publication.
 Ultimately, they are on a mission to spread their faith to every corner of the globe.
 Naturally, making use of extensive language translation will help to achieve their goals!

 Get expert translation from a top language service provider